vatsan1993/java-full-stack-learnings/java projects/notes.md

 We can access the workspace directory from both jenkins web portal and also locally.
 This is where the projects are copied from github and then build process is completed .
 This will generate the target folder.

 There is another trigger model called github hook.
+Note: this process will only work if we are using a local git repo.
 This is trigger a build when a commit is made. we will switch of build periodically then we need to create a hook in the git repo directory on our local computer.